saicumbulam/System-Design/ddis/Ecoding and Evolution.md

 #### Problems in Language-Specific Formats

 - The encoding is tied to a particular programming language, and reading the data in another language is difficult.
-- Versioning data is often an afterthought.
+- Versioning problems.
 They often neglect the problems of backward and forward compatibility.
-- Efficiency is also an afterthought.
-Java's serialization is notorious for bad performance and bloated encoding.
+- Less Efficiency.
+Java's serialization is notorious for bad performance.

 ## JSON, XML, and Binary Variants